Click on the Indicators below for More Information

 Data Interpretation:

 Time series: The time series shows the integrated sea surface temperature for the Hawaiian Islands region.
-During the last five years there has been no notable trend but values were above the 90th percentile of all observed data in the time series.
+During the last five years there has been a significant upward trend but values were above the 90th percentile of all observed data in the time series.

 Indicator and source information: